 One feature we implemented in Vellum was the notion of a "grace period" whereby the user's license has expired, but because we're nice people, we want to give them a month to sort out whatever issue is preventing them from renewing their subscription.
 This logic was implemented inside a Licensing Middleware class, that would alter the processing pipeline depending on the validity of the license and whether the user's grace period had been exceeded.
 In the demo applications, we store the Public Key in a text file that's read into the application and then used to validate the license.
 In Vellum we inserted the Public Key as an embedded resource inside the assemblies that needed to invoke license validation.
 If for some reason your Private Key was compromised, you could generate a new one, push out a new build of your application containing a new Public Key and issue an updated license.

-The last point to highlight is that the whole point of Endjin.Licensing (and many other licensing frameworks) is to act as a mechanism for users to do the right thing.
+The last point to highlight is that the whole point of Endjin.Licensing (and many other software licensing frameworks) is to act as a mechanism for users to do the right thing.
 Anyone with access to your binaries can reverse engineer your code (think how simple that is with tools like DotPeek or .NET Reflector) and patch them to circumvent your licensing.
 You can try more sophisticated techniques such as obfuscation via tools like Dotfuscator or SmartAssembly or use a packing tool like Themida which can inject unmanaged code into your assembly to prevent tools like DotPeek and .NET Reflector from decompiling them.
 If you're looking to use Endjin.Licensing, then I would advise you read about these techniques.
 There are also several interesting StackOverflow articles containing differing perspectives about the merits of code protection mechanisms – well worth your time.